 Volatile Organic Compounds (VOCs)

-Why VOCs are bad: Volatile organic compounds, or VOCs, are chemicals that can evaporate under normal atmospheric conditions (like in your home) and contribute to indoor air pollution.
+VOCs are chemicals that can vaporize under normal atmospheric conditions (like in your home) and contribute to indoor air pollution.
 When people talk about their furniture and other goods “off-gassing,” they’re talking about VOCs leaking out of their products and into the air in their house.
-VOCs are linked to various acute and chronic health concerns, such as:
+Toxic VOCs are linked to various acute and chronic health concerns, such as:

 - Worsening of asthma symptoms